libssh/libssh-mirror/CONTRIBUTING.md

 https://gitlab.com/libssh/libssh-mirror/

-This way you get contintious integration which runs the complete libssh testsuite for you.
+This way you get continuous integration which runs the complete libssh testsuite for you.

 For larger code changes, breaking the changes up into a set of simple